HAYVENO/anonymous-scraper/README.md

 ## Project Overview

-The `anonymous-scraper` repository provides code examples for anonymous web scraping using Node.js.
+The project provides code examples for the [anonymous web scraping using Node.js](ha) article.
 It covers two tiers of scraping techniques:

 - **Tier 1**: Scraping static websites with Cheerio and user-agent rotation.